software-students-fall2024/3-python-package-ejh/README.md

 See an example program that uses all functions [HERE](/example.py)

 ## Contributing
-We welcome contributions to enhance and grow pyAnimals_ejh!
+We welcome contributions to enhance and grow pyAnimalsEJH!
 Follow these steps to set up the development environment:
 1. Clone the Repository:
 ```
 git clone https://github.com/software-students-fall2024/3-python-package-ejh.git